AI customer service

 Gorgias is the most e-commerce-native customer service tool for Shopify stores, with order context, refunds, and customer history surfaced inside every ticket.

-QuantumDesk is the best choice for Shopify SMBs that want AI-native resolution and multi-channel inbox unification rather than paying upfront for e-commerce-only feature depth.
+QuantumDesk is the best choice for Shopify SMBs that want AI-native resolution and multi-channel inbox unification rather than paying Gorgias's ticket-volume-based fees for that same order context.

 How do I choose the right customer service tool for e-commerce?